-He said that plants used information encrypted in the light to immunise themselves against seasonal pathogens.
+He said that plants used information encrypted in the light to immunize themselves against seasonal pathogens.

 “Every day or week of the season has… a characteristic light quality,” Professor Karpinski explained.

-“So the plants perform a sort of biological light computation, using information contained in the light to immunise themselves against diseases that are prevalent during that season.”
+“So the plants perform a sort of biological light computation, using information contained in the light to immunize themselves against diseases that are prevalent during that season.”

 Professor Christine Foyer, a plant scientist from the University of Leeds, said the study “took our thinking one step forward”.